kujenga/website/content/blog/goml-mlp.md

 models on.

-One caveat here is that the MNIST dataset distributed in a unique binary format, which we will need to deserialize in order to make use of it in a test case.
+One caveat here is that the MNIST dataset distributed in a unique binary format, which we will need to de-serialize in order to make use of it in a test case.
 We will walk through that later in the post.

 {{< img file="MnistExamples.png" alt="MNIST Examples" loc=center caption="Josef Steppan, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons" >}}